antomatskev/wopfe/content/page/instructions.md

 Student can see the timetable and complete tests.

 **NB!
 WHILE CREATING NEW TEACHERS, STUDENTS AND TIMETABLES YOU SHOULD USE THE SAME CLASS (e.g. 9a), OTHERWISE, YOU WOULD NOT BE ABLE TO SEE FUNCTIONALITY OF THE APPLICATION**
+Also, if you forgot users credentials, you can find them in manager account.
+(Sign in as manager -> users -> username)

 1. Visit our website http://193.40.255.22:5001/
 2. Firstly, sign in as a manager using